Wednesday, March 31, 2021

 .

 I cut the title from the Bold Alphanumeric several times.
-I cut each letter three times from black cardstock, and once from the orange paper.
+Each letter is cut three times from black cardstock, and once from the orange inked paper.
 I glued the black cardstock letters to one another and then attached the orange one on top.
 This makes the sentiment really stand out.

 The finished tag can be a decor piece that is a good reminder that as Mufasa told Simba, “Remember Who You Are.”